Maytree (organisation): Aims and objectives

 Maytree aims to support people in suicidal crisis.
 It provides a non medical environment where people who are feeling suicidal can rest, reflect and talk confidentially.
 The idea behind Maytree is that people who are in a suicidal crisis are able to come to a place where they can feel safe and secure, but also a place where they can talk through their problems.
 Maytree is a registered charity and provides this service at no cost.
 Maytree is intended to help those in a one-off suicidal crisis, as well as those that have longer term mental health problems.
 Its overall goal is to reduce suicide ideation.

 How Maytree works

 The Maytree model to suicide prevention is a therapeutic approach, based on the principle of befriending.

 Befriending

-The concept of befriending, a term originally used by The Samaritans, is a process based on a relationship of compassion and trust to facilitate changes in thoughts, feelings, understanding, intentions and actions that may lead to suicide.
+The concept of befriending, a term originally used by Samaritans, is a process based on a relationship of compassion and trust to facilitate changes in thoughts, feelings, understanding, intentions and actions that may lead to suicide.

 Befriending intends to enable another person to feel heard and valued.
 Ideally, the befriender discards assumptions, offers unconditional acceptance, compassion, empathy and concern, whilst respecting and encouraging the other's autonomy and sense of equality.
 The essence of befriending is the giving of undivided attention to the other, tuning in and connecting to mood and feelings, assimilating consciously and intuitively every aspect of the others presence.